 There’s a lot of music history that originates in New Orleans.
-They’ve got the whole seaport culmination of cultures, and it’s allowed New Orleans to be home to jazz, soul, funk, and the blues.
-The blues, among the other genres, is still lingering today, and here are some of the best places to hear it.
+They’ve got the whole seaport culmination of cultures, and it’s allowed this Louisiana city to be home to jazz, soul, funk and the blues.
+The blues, just like the other genres, is still going strong today – here are some of the best places to hear it in the Big Easy.

-Since the mid-90s, Mother-in-Law Lounge has been one of the premiere blues (soul, funk, jazz…) bars in New Orleans.
-The owners are unnaturally friendly and make Mother-in-Law one of the most welcoming lounges.
-With an unbelievable track record, Mother-in-Law is haunted with talents like Fats Domino, Al Johnson, and others.
-It’s always a surprise who’s going to play.
+Since the mid-1990s, Mother-in-Law Lounge has been one of the premiere blues, soul, funk and jazz bars in New Orleans.
+The owners are friendly and make Mother-in-Law one of the most welcoming lounges.
+With an unbelievable track record, Mother-in-Law hosts talents such as Fats Domino, Al Johnson and more – you never know who’s going to play.
 Located in the outskirts of historic Tremé, Mother-in-Law is a true New Orleans music lounge.